Fellowship for Research to Advance Global Health & Human Rights

 Eligibility

-Open to U-M graduate (Masters, PhD) and professional students (MD, JD, etc.) from any discipline and from any U-M campus (Ann Arbor, Dearborn, Flint).
+Open to U-M graduate (Master's, PhD) and professional students (MD, JD, etc.) from any discipline and from any U-M campus (Ann Arbor, Dearborn, Flint).
 Students must be enrolled for at least one regular academic term following their mentored research experience.
-Therefore, the earliest graduation date for students applying for the June-November 2025 would be May 2026 and the earliest graduation date for students applying for the January-June 2026 term would be December 2026.
+Therefore, the earliest graduation date for students applying for the June-November 2026 would be May 2027, and the earliest graduation date for students applying for the January-June 2027 term would be December 2027.

 International Students: F&J students sponsored by the University of Michigan must have on-campus employment eligibility.
 Please consult the International Center ([email protected]) if you have questions about your status.